What is Metrology and How is It Used in Manufacturing?

 How Are Metrology Tools Standardized?

-The International Treaty of the Meter ensures that manufacturers use the same measurement system, but how do international standards ensure tools produce correct outputs?
+The International Treaty of the Meter ensures that manufacturers use the same measurement system, but how do international standards ensure that tools produce correct outputs?

 There are two ways: calibration and traceability standards.